ibanezmatt13/NORB/README.md

 NORB
 ====

-All code for the NORB payload (Near-Orbit Research Balloon)
+All code for the NORB Pi payload (Near-Orbit Research Balloon)

 WARNING - This code is designed to run from startup on the Pi.
 This is done by running the bash scripts as executables from the Raspberry Pi's startup folder (/etc/rc.local).
 For more information on this, please consult Google.